mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 ## MUSTERING OUT BENEFITS

-Seeker Mining ship or Belter Singleship: You receive five ship shares towards a Seeker Mining Ship (see page 114 of the Traveller main rulebook) or Belter Singleship (see page 25).
+Seeker Mining ship or Belter Singleship: You receive five ship shares towards a Seeker Mining Ship ( #TODO see page 114 of the Traveller main rulebook) or [[#Belt Seeker Singleship]].
 Alternatively you receive two ship shares towards any other vessel.

 Prospecting License: You receive a license to investigate and mine asteroids in a system.
 See page 19.